Manhattan Clam Chowder or is its NEW JERSEY CLAM CHOWDER? Chef Charles Knight

 In the mid 1800's, it was not uncommon for New York celebrity chefs, looking to avoid the summer heat of the city, to spend the summer months working for the large hotel resorts in Long Branch, Barnegat, and Atlantic City.
 Since nearly everything that was served was widely imitated, it is certain that several New York upscale restaurants probably sold a version of tomato-based clam chowder.

-New York may hold title to the Giants and Jets, but their claim to fame with Manhattan Clam Chowder is a bit muddy; Barnegat mud that is.
+So, you be the judge, South Jersey Tomatoes and Barnegat Clams?
+New York may hold title to the Giants and Jets who actually play in the Meadowlands of New Jersy, but their claim to fame with Manhattan Clam Chowder is a bit muddy; Barnegat mud that is.

 Here is my rendition of a century old recipe from Mrs. S.W.
 Hand’s Cookbook of the Ladies Aid Society of the First Methodist Church, Atlantic City, New Jersey which I obtained from the Special Collections and University Archives of Rutgers University Libraries.